Mendoncaa/LAPR2/docs/sprintA/global-artifacts/02.analysis/analysis.md

 #### Roles of People or Organizations

-- **Employee, TeamMember, HRM, GSM, VFM, GSU**: Various roles within the organization, each with distinct responsibilities and interactions within the system.
+- **Employee** : Various types of roles (in case of the TeamMember, a Job) within the organization, each with distinct responsibilities and interactions within the system.
+Can be a: TeamMember, HRM, GSM, VFM.

+- **Teams**: Groups of TeamMembers managed by an Employee, characterized by their number of elements and required skills.

+-**GSU**: User of a green space that reports malfunctions, faults and makes comments about the green space on the portal.

 #### Noteworthy Events